Human Resource Services

 Employing officials may request background checks on current employees when duties and responsibilities have significantly changed, or when required by law, contract, or agreement.
 Contact HRS for information.

-Human Resource Service (HRS) offers a background check service.
+HRS offers a background check service.
 Contact HRS for details.
-See additional information below.
+See Additional Resources.

 Language on Postings

-Positions that are or may be subject to a background check should contain the following language on all job postings, notices of vacancy, and other vacancy announcements:
+Positions that are or may be subject to a background check should contain the following language on all job postings:

-Positions that require a background check (e.g., child care) should contain the following language on all job postings, notices of vacancy, and other vacancy announcements:
+Positions that require a background check (e.g., child care) should contain the following language on all job postings:

 Appropriate recruitment processes for the employee type must be followed.
-Human Resource Services oversees the recruitment processes for all employee groups.
+HRS oversees the recruitment processes for all employee groups.

 Refer to the following BPPM sections for employee recruitment and procedures: